MicrosoftDocs/architecture-center/docs/ai-ml/architecture/azure-openai-baseline-landing-zone-content.md

 ### Build agents

 Many services in this architecture use private endpoints.
-This design potentially makes build agents a requirement of this architecture, similar to the baseline.
+Similar to the baseline architecture, this design potentially makes build agents a requirement of this architecture.
 Safe and reliable deployment of the build agents is a responsibility of the workload team that does not involve the platform team.
 However, make sure that the management of the build agents is compliant with the organization.
 For example, use platform-approved operating system images, patching schedules, compliance reporting, and user authentication methods.

 ## Performance efficiency

 The performance efficiency considerations described in the [baseline architecture](./baseline-openai-e2e-chat.yml#performance-efficiency) also apply to this architecture.
-The supply of the resources used in the demand flows remains in control of the workload team, and not the platform team.
-Scale the chat UI host, prompt flow host, language models, and others as needed by the workload and allowed by the cost constraints.
+The workload team retains control over the resources used in demand flows, not the platform team.
+Scale the chat UI host, prompt flow host, language models, and others according to the workload and cost constraints.
 Depending on the final implementation of your architecture, consider the following factors when you measure your performance against performance targets.

 - Egress and cross-premises latency
 - SKU limitations derived from cost containment governance